Sacramento Police Department

-The Sacramento Police Department (SPD) is the police department for the city of Sacramento, California.
+The Sacramento Police Department (SACPD) is the municipal law enforcement agency of the city of Sacramento, California.
 On August 11, 2017, Daniel Hahn was sworn in and became the city's first African American police chief.
+The current chief of police is Kathy Lester.

 History

-The founding of the City of Sacramento was a turbulent one - a beginning when life was cheap, the stakes were high and a large percentage of the population acted with the philosophy "it was every man for himself in his own backyard."

-By 1849, Sacramento had grown rapidly from a small settlement at Sutter's Fort to a town of 10,000 people.
-The discovery of gold had brought people from all walks of life together.
-Sacramento had all the problems of a Wild West town.
-There were murders, robberies, shootings, and various other crimes committed in the city.
-In the summer of 1849, the city experienced its first lynching when a gambler named Roe was convicted by a citizens' committee and hanged for murder.
+By 1849, Sacramento had grown rapidly from a small settlement at Sutter's Fort to a town of 10,000 people following the discovery of gold at Sutter's Mill.
 On August 1, 1849, the City of Sacramento was founded when the first meeting of a Common Council was held.
 At that time, the City boundaries were north to the American river, east to 31st Street, south to Y Street and west to the Sacramento River, encompassing 4.5 square miles.
 N. C. Cunningham was appointed as the first City Marshall (the position now known as Chief of Police) and was given two deputies to enforce the law.

-The city did not have a building for a police station or jail, so in May 1850, the ship, LaGrange, was moored at the foot of H Street on the river and officially became the police station and jail boat.
+The city did not have a building for a police station or jail, so it briefly used two barges, first the Stafford and then Stirling, before buying the ship LaGrange in June 1850.
+The LaGrange was retrofitted, moored at the foot of H Street on the river and was the county's jail from 1851 to 1859, when it sank due to heavy rain.

 As a result of the Gold Rush in 1852, Sacramento had grown in size until the population had reached 150,000 persons.
 The Police Department was also increased to six men.
 In addition to normal police duties, these six officers had to deal with the first Chinese Tong War to ever occur outside of China.
-Also, the most ambitious murder plot ever recorded in the West occurred during this period.
+A murder plot also occurred during this period.
 Three men, one of them the Public Administrator, plotted to kill 55 leading wealthy Sacramentans for their money.
 The Police Department identified the murderers and arrested two of them after the first killing.
 Both men were subsequently convicted and hanged for their crime.